 Mediation is best used early in a dispute.
 It's sometimes used as part of a grievance procedure.

-Some companies have their own trained mediators and there are organisations which offer professional mediation services, for instance Acas.
+Some companies have their own trained mediators and there are organisations that offer professional mediation services, such as the Advisory, Conciliation and Arbitration Service (Acas).
 The Acas service is used mainly to:

 Agreements reached through mediation aren't legally binding, unless this is agreed in advance.